 These whole wheat chocolate chip cookies are so so soft!
 Not only that though, but they get an incredible flavor from the whole wheat flour.
 I was truly impressed when I first tried them!
 Couldn’t believe my taste buds telling me…mmmm… these whole wheat chocolate chip cookies are to die for!

 When it comes to chocolate chip cookies, I know my business!
-Here’s some amazing cookies that can be frozen prior to baking and some very easy to make chocolate chip cookies.
+Here’s some amazing cookies that can be frozen prior to baking and some very easy to make chocolate chip cookies as well as some delicious gluten-free chocolate chip cookies.
 All three are delicious, packed with chocolate, soft on the inside just like any cookie of this kind should be!